MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 Edit the modules file using `sudo nano /etc/modules` and ensure `i2c-bcm2708` and `i2c-dev` are both in the file.
 Reboot again.

-With the sensor correctly wired enter.
+With the sensor correctly wired enter the following in the command line.
 ```
 sudo apt-get install i2c-tools python-smbus
 sudo i2cdetect -y 1